Our Services

 Published on: 2/6/2026

-Bright red streaks in stool usually come from hemorrhoids or anal fissures, but infections, inflammatory bowel disease, polyps, or colorectal cancer are also possible.
-Seek prompt care if bleeding is persistent, heavy, painless, or occurs with dizziness, weakness, fever, severe abdominal pain, black stools, large clots, or if you are over 45 without colon screening.
-There are several factors to consider.
-See below for practical home care tips, clear red flags, and how doctors evaluate and treat different causes so you can choose the right next step.
+Bright red streaks in stool are most often caused by hemorrhoids or anal fissures, but they can also signal infections, inflammatory bowel disease, polyps, or colorectal cancer.
+Seek prompt medical care if bleeding is persistent, heavy, or painless, or if it occurs alongside dizziness, weakness, fever, severe abdominal pain, black stools, large clots, or if you are over 45 and have not had colon screening.

 The goal is to inform you clearly—without panic—so you can take the right next steps.